aws/aws-cdk-rfcs/text/0648-aspects-priority-ordering.md

 * Added default priority ranges to assist with common use cases (e.g., mutating aspects, readonly aspects) and to improve the execution flow of aspects.

 ### README

-Aspects is a feature in CDK that allows you to apply operations or transformations across all constructs in a construct tree.
-Common use cases include tagging resources, enforcing encryption on S3 Buckets, or applying specific security or compliance rules to all resources in a stack.

-Conceptually, there are two types of Aspects:

-* Read-only aspects scan the construct tree but do not make changes to the tree.
-Common use cases of read-only aspects include performing validations
-(for example, enforcing that all S3 Buckets have versioning enabled) and logging (for example, collecting information about all deployed resources for audits or compliance).
-* Mutating aspects either (1.) add new nodes or (2.) mutate existing nodes of the tree in-place.
-One commonly used mutating Aspect is adding Tags to resources.
-An example of an Aspect that adds a node is one that automatically adds a security group to every EC2 instance in the construct tree if no default is specified.

 Users can ensure Aspects are applied in a predictable and controlled order by using the optional priority parameter when applying an Aspect.
 Priority values must be non-negative integers, where a higher number means the Aspect will be applied later, and a lower number means it will be applied sooner.